ramico/MDs/react/readme.md

 > #### props.children
 > the variable is always declared reads the **JSX** child nodes
-> if used and components has no children React discards it
+> if used and component has no children *React discards it*

 ## Events

-Class components need to bind `this` keyword and there are *four* ways for that
+Class components need to bind `this` keyword; there are *four* ways for that

 1. Binding in render {performance not cool}